-This study was nested in the MOBCHILD project; a mobile phone-based health information system interventional project which seeks to access the usefulness of the system improving childhood survival.
+This study was nested in the MOBCHILD project; an interventional study which seeks to access the impact of a mobile phone-based health information system in improving childhood survival.
 The MOBCHILD project seeks to introduce a mobile phone-based Health Information System (HIS) intervention in the form of symptom-based algorithm Interactive Voice Response (IVR) system and voice messaging to caregivers of children under five years to ascertain its impact on childhood survival.
 Caregivers recruited into the MOBCHILD project have been given a toll-free number to engage the IVR system whenever their children are unwell, irrespective of the network they use.
 The symptom-based IVR system was developed based on WHO's Integrated Management of Childhood Illness (IMCI) guideline.
-Upon assessing the system, caregivers can also request to speak to a doctor about the health of their child.
+Upon assessing the system via a phone call, caregivers can also request to speak to a doctor about the health of their child.
 The outcome of this study therefore will be imputed into the on-going MOBCHILD project.

 This study was conducted in the Asante Akim North District in the Ashanti Region of Ghana.
 The district is dominated by Akans, and presently has a population of about 81,419, who are mainly farmers.
 It is demarcated into four (4) sub-districts, and has about sixty four (64) communities, twenty-two (22) Community-Based Health Planning and Services (CHPS) and one district hospital.
 The lower health facilities (CHPS) serve as the primary health care providers within most of these communities, and referrals are made where necessary.
 The 23 EAs within the Asante Akim District largely have about 100% network coverage.